Deploying a module using maven

 Deploying an OSGi module on a local server is relatively straightforward.
 Once you have the generated JAR file (in a Maven project it is generated in the target subdirectory), you can simply deploy it to the

-digital-factory-data/modules directory of your Jahia installation.
+digital-factory-data/modules directory of your Jahia installation (this method is suited for development purposes only).
 This can be done whether the server is running or not, it will be picked up and deployed by the server.
 Every resource in the module (provided it deployed without any errors) will be immediately accessible, including any libraries that have been embedded in the package.
 If you have declared services in your bundle, they will also be available upon deployment.

 Deploying using the Jahia Maven Plugin